estebanstifli/easy-visual-mcp/readme.txt

 1. Upload the `stifli-flex-mcp` folder to `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to StifLi Flex MCP → Settings to view your security token (generated automatically)
+3. Go to StifLi Flex MCP → Settings for setup instructions
-4. Use the provided endpoint URLs to connect your AI client
+4. Create an Application Password in your WordPress profile (Users → Profile → Application Passwords)
+5. Use HTTP Basic Authentication with your username and application password

 **Endpoints:**